ravi-xip/scheduler/README.md

 curl localhost:8080/add/parallel/1/2/10
 ```

-You should see a task being executed in the logs.
+You should get a health Check, a task that sums two numbers, a task that sums numbers in async, and a task that runs multiple versions of the sum in parallel.